sleepingkingstudios/cuprum/README.md

 - [Operations](#Operations) - A stateful `Command` that wraps and delegates to its most recent `Result`.
 - [Results](#Results) - An immutable data object with a status (either `:success` or `:failure`), and optional `#value` and/or `#error` objects.
 - [Errors](#Errors) - Encapsulates a failure state of a command.
+- [Matchers](#Matchers) - Define handling for results based on status, error, and value.

 ## About